Updated January 19, 2023

 VBA code can be defined as the code that inputs in the visual basic window to perform a set of instructions or actions in excel and provide results.
 With the help of VBA code, we can reduce the time to perform a repetitive task, there will not be required much human intervention except to run the program.
-Now we will see how to open a visual basic window, how to write code in it and how to run and how to save it.
+Now we will see how to open a visual basic window, how to write code in it, how to run, and how to save it.

 How to Open a Visual Basic Window?